verkkokauppacom/teams-logger/README.md

 ## Configuration

-The only required configuration is the Webhook URL for posting messages a to a certain channel.
+The only required configuration is the Webhook URL for posting messages to a certain channel.
 After creating a Webhook connector to a channel, save its webhook URL and specify it to `teams-logger` via the `TEAMS_LOGGER_WEBHOOK` env variable or the `--webhook` command line flag.

 ## Usage